ferraric/Computational-Intelligence-Lab-2020/README.md

 In that script, the number of epochs can be specified.

-After this is done, both the generated `vocab.pkl` and the `embeddings.npz` files have to be moved to the data folder defined in the Setup section.
+After this is done, move both the generated `vocab.pkl` and the `embeddings.npz` files to the data folder defined in the Setup section.

-To train a classifier using the GloVe embeddings, one has to run:
+To train a classifier using the GloVe embeddings, run:

 `python baselines/main_glove.py -c configs/glove_embeddings_{logregression, decisiontree, randomforest}_classifier.json`